 6. Grip and Release

 Place a pen on one side of the table.
-Grip it as best you can with your affected fingers.
-Slide the pen across the table, and release.
+Grip it as best you can with your affected fingers, especially between the thumb and index finger.
+Slide the pen across the table, and then release.

 Focus on gripping the pen gently.
 To emphasize the therapeutic quality of this exercise, use the least amount of force necessary to move the pen.

-Repeat by sliding the pen back across the table, keeping your forearm on the table.
-This helps prevent substituting the use of your shoulder to complete the movement (known as synergistic movement).
+Repeat by sliding the pen back and forth across the table, keeping your forearm on the table.
+This helps to isolate the wrist and hand while preventing compensation with the shoulder to complete the movement (known as synergistic movement).

 Only perform the exercises that are challenging, not frustrating.
-If you are unable to do it correctly, try again in a few weeks.
+If you are unable to do it at first, then use a little help with your non-affected hand, or do some mental practice and try again in a few weeks.

 Level 3: Challenging Hand Exercises for Stroke Patients

-The following hand exercises are intended for stroke patients that have some normal hand movement and dexterity, and want to improve fine motor control.
+The following hand exercises for stroke patients are intended for those with some normal hand movement and dexterity, but want to further improve fine motor control.

 7. Pen Spin

 For this advanced hand exercise, place the pen on the table and use your thumb and fingers to spin it.
 Stabilize your elbow on the table to prevent the use of your shoulder during this movement.
-Focus on isolating your thumb and fingers.
+Focus on isolating your thumb, index, and middle fingers.

 Challenge yourself with speed during this exercise.
-Spin the pen quickly for 15 seconds or try to spin it in the opposite direction.
+Spin the pen quickly for 15 seconds, then try to spin it in the opposite direction.

 8. Coin Drop

-For this last hand exercise, try to touch each fingertip to your thumb.
+For this last hand exercise for stroke patients, try to touch each fingertip to your thumb.
 Pinch and release starting with your index finger, moving to your middle finger, then ring finger, and finally your little finger.
+Between each finger tap, fully extend and stretch your fingers so that you’re also working the extensor muscles.

-This is the same movement as MusicGlove hand therapy, which is a rehab tool that helps you exercise while playing along to a musical game.
-It’s clinically proven to help improve hand function in stroke patients — in as little as 2 weeks.
+This is the same movement as MusicGlove hand therapy, which is a rehab tool that helps you exercise and achieve high repetition while playing along to a musical game.
+It’s a fun way to do your own home rehabilitation and is clinically proven to help improve hand function in stroke patients in as little as 2 weeks.